urbit/azimuth/constitution_spec.md

 - The target address must not be the current owner.

 **Result:**
-- Sets the public key of the ship to 0.
+- If `_resetKey` is true, sets the public key of the ship to 0.
 - Sets the owner of the ship to the target address.

 ### Rekey